Research themes and groups in the School of Business

 Health, Welfare and Education

-- Paul Allanson is playing a lead role in the formation of Scottish Health Economics network.
-This is a collaboration of health economists from Scotland’s Universities, NHS and Scottish Government, who seek to bring together researchers and users of health economics to explore the development and application of health economics in Scotland.
+- Paul Allanson has played a lead role in the Scottish Health Economics network, which brings together health economists from Scotland’s Universities, the NHS and Scottish Government to explore the development and application of health economics at the national scale.

 Entrepreneurship, Innovation and Creativity